Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Text Map

 • Dental Implants Placed In-House

-• Relaxing, Gentle Dental Sedation
+• Relaxing, Gentle Sedation Offered

 • Gum Disease: Over time, gum disease destroys the tissues anchoring the teeth to the gums and jaw.
 Loose teeth may need to be extracted.
+In fact, gum disease is the leading cause of tooth loss in adults worldwide.

 • Overcrowding: Sometimes teeth are too crowded together to be corrected with orthodontic treatment, making extraction necessary.